-- Dr Tong Zhao, Senior Fellow, Carnegie Tsinghua Center, 'China's Nuclear Policy: Is there a change?' - Dr M.S.
+- Dr Tong Zhao, Senior Fellow, Carnegie Tsinghua Center, - 'China's Nuclear Policy: Is there a change?' - Dr M.S.
 Pratibha, Associate Fellow, MP-IDSA 'Role of PLA Rocket Force' - Dr Manpreet Sethi, Senior Fellow, Centre for Air Power Studies 'China's nuclear doctrine and its regional implications' - Mr M.V.
 Rappai, Institute for Chinese Studies 'China's changing nuclear posture and its impact on US-China relations'

 Amb.
-Sujan Chinoy (Convener Indian Pugwash Society and DG Manohar Parrikar Institute for Defence Studies and Analyses) welcomed the panellists for the webinar on China's Nuclear Doctrine conducted on October 20, 2020.
+Sujan Chinoy, Convener, Indian Pugwash Society and Director General, Manohar Parrikar Institute for Defence Studies and Analyses, welcomed the panellists for the webinar on 'China's Nuclear Doctrine', conducted on October 20, 2020.
 Amb Chinoy gave the opening remarks and initiated the discussion.

-Amb Chinoy expressed that China's Nuclear Doctrine is a pertinent topic and the webinar intends to draw on the current trope over Covid-19 and other debates unfolding around us today.
-First and foremost is the impact of Covid-19, on global economic contraction.
-The world has become on one hand very competitive and on the other hand, it is crying out for dialogue mechanism structures that can address the current challenges.
-Yet the older debates on Nuclear, Non-Proliferation and Disarmament will continue to be relevant for global peace security and stability.
-On China's part, it maintains that it follows a No First Use policy as China became a nuclear power way back in 1964, of the P5 members it was the last to acquire nuclear capability.
-When China tested there was a fair bit of criticism from both the USA and the then Soviet Union because both the superpowers had a difficult relationship with China at that point of time.
-The paching Review had an article which had then said that the mandarins can burn down houses but the common folks cannot even light candles.
-China's Nuclear regime was discriminatory in that the superpowers had acquired nuclear capabilities but it was objecting to large and populous countries like China to have acquired nuclear weapons.
-Fast forward to 1998, when India acquired its nuclear weapon status in a publicly demonstrated manner, again there was a fair bit of international criticism and China was no exception.
-Just as China had tested their sovereign right so had India, in any case, India was not a signatory to NPT so the question of abiding by NPT rules did not arise.
-In the 1950s when China had difficult relations with both the USA and the Soviet Union, the then leader Mao often spoke about nuclear war and what it could entail.
+Amb Chinoy noted that even as the world grapples with the impact of Covid-19, older debates on nuclear non-proliferation and disarmament will continue to be relevant for global peace security and stability.
+China became a nuclear power in 1964 and was the last among the P5 to acquire nuclear capability.
+It maintains that it follows a No First Use (NFU) policy.
+When China tested, there was a fair bit of criticism from both the US and the then Soviet Union as both the superpowers had a difficult relationship with China at that point of time.
+China held that the nuclear regime was discriminatory; the superpowers had acquired nuclear capabilities but were objecting to large and populous countries like China acquiring similar capabilities.
+The Beijing Review published an article which sarcastically noted that the mandarins can burn down houses but the common folks cannot even light candles.

 Amb Chinoy brought to the attention of the audience Chairman Mao's statement in the context of the 1954 and 1958 Taiwan Straits Crisis that China was not afraid of the atomic bomb and that Chinese people cannot be bombed out of existence.
 He highlighted the evolution of China's nuclear policies and postures, in the aftermath of its first nuclear test in October 1964, its enunciation of the NFU policy and initial opposition to the NPT (China signed it only in 1992) and China's criticism of India's 1998 nuclear tests.

+Fast forward to 1998, when India acquired its nuclear weapon status in a publicly demonstrated manner, there was a fair bit of international criticism and China was no exception.
+This was despite the fact that just as China had tested as part of their sovereign right, so had India.
+In any case, India was not a signatory to NPT; so the question of abiding by NPT rules did not arise.